network-unit-testing-system/nuts/README.rst

  - checkversion         - checks the version of the device.
 Takes no parameter
  - checkuser            - checks which users are available on the device.
 Takes no parameter

-For more information about the availability visit https://napalm.readthedocs.io/en/latest/support/index.html
+For more information about the availability visit `napalm docs <https://napalm.readthedocs.io/en/latest/support/index.html>`_.

 The following commands are currently available for debian systems:
  - connectivity